zachgk/catln/docs/syntax.md

     val + val
 ```

 You can also add a conditional guard to a declaration.
-You can give either a if or an else guard.
+You can give either an if or an else guard.
 The else guard only activates if none of the if conditions execute.

 ```
 abs(Integer x) if x >= 0 = x